Apollo Senior Floating Rate Fund Inc. (AFT) To Go Ex-Dividend on July 16th

-Apollo Senior Floating Rate Fund Inc. (NYSE:AFT) declared a monthly dividend on Friday, July 9th, Zacks reports.
-Shareholders of record on Monday, July 19th will be given a dividend of 0.082 per share by the closed-end fund on Friday, July 30th.
-This represents a $0.98 dividend on an annualized basis and a yield of 6.30%.
+Apollo Senior Floating Rate Fund Inc. (NYSE:AFT) announced a monthly dividend on Friday, July 9th, Zacks reports.
+Stockholders of record on Monday, July 19th will be given a dividend of 0.082 per share by the closed-end fund on Friday, July 30th.
+This represents a $0.98 annualized dividend and a dividend yield of 6.30%.
 The ex-dividend date of this dividend is Friday, July 16th.
 This is a positive change from Apollo Senior Floating Rate Fund’s previous monthly dividend of $0.08.

 Apollo Senior Floating Rate Fund Company Profile